Royal Observatory, Cape of Good Hope: Principal telescopes

-A 40-inch reflector by Grubb Parsons was installed in 1964 but was removed to Sutherland in 1972.
+A 40-inch reflector by Grubb Parsons was installed in 1964 but moved to Sutherland in 1972.

 Astronomical Museum

 The former spectroscopic laboratory of the McClean telescope was converted into a museum in 1987, retaining the original 19th-century fittings.
 The building still contains the original hydraulic apparatus for raising the observing floor and a darkroom which contains specimens of darkroom equipment taken from various domes after photography went out of use.
 Items on display include telescope models, measuring machines, altazimuth instruments by Dollond (1820) and Bamberg (ca 1900), calculating machines, early office equipment, early electronic devices, lenses from early telescopes including the photographic telescopes of Gill, a clockwork telescope drive, a signal pistol, chemistry equipment etc.

 Natural history

 The Royal Observatory site is situated in the Two Rivers Urban Park, a wetland area.
 The underlying rock is Malmesbury shale with a zone of greywacke and quartzitic limestone.
 Some of its original ecology is preserved and it supports a wide variety of animals and plant life.
 It is the northern limit of the Western Leopard Toad (Bufo Pantherinus) and the only remaining natural habitat of the rare iris, Moraea aristata.